Frequently Asked Questions

 Send e-mail to: info at towelday dot org

-We welcome feedback, but apologize for being unable to individually reply to all e-mail.
+We welcome feedback, but apologize for being unable to reply to all messages individually.

 Back to the Towelday.org homepage